 So, you’ve got those vocal chords resonating within you, and you’ve mastered stepping into the skin of your character.
-But if you have no clue what you’re actually saying, the words might as well be from an ancient poem in Finnish.
+But if you have no clue what you’re actually saying, the words might as well be from another language.

 These exercises are a lifesaver for Shakespeare and how to understand what you’re saying, but you can apply them to any monologue or piece of text.
 We’ve talked about leaving your brain alone and relying on instinct in the audition – well, there’ll be no instinct to rely on if you haven’t given your body and brain a ‘code’ so to speak.
 If you apply techniques to your speech or scene, then you will have a deeper, subconscious understanding to fall back on in your audition, without even thinking about it.
 So, try this new way of approaching text.